-Recurrent funding requirements for UGC-funded institutions in the 2012/13 to 2014/15 triennium
+Recurrent Funding for UGC-funded Institutions in the 2012/13 to 2014/15 Triennium

-3. The Administration and UGC follow a triennial planning cycle for the UGC sector.
-UGC has submitted to the Administration funding recommendations for the 2012/13 to 2014/15 triennium recurrent grants for the eight institutions, reflecting the indicative student number targets and the approved Academic Development Proposals of the institutions.
+4. The Administration and the UGC follow a triennial planning cycle for the UGC sector.
+The eight UGC-funded institutions need confirmation of the level of recurrent grants that they will receive for the 2012/13 to 2014/15 triennium, in order to finalise their budgets and academic programmes for that period.
+The UGC has submitted to the Administration the funding recommendations for the 2012/13 to 2014/15 triennium recurrent grants for the eight institutions.

-Student number targets
+(A) Student Number Targets

-4. UGC's recommendations on the distribution of indicative student Encl.1 number targets are set out at Enclosure 1.
-The key student number targets are as follows -

-(a) The number of publicly-funded first-year first-degree (FYFD) places in full-time-equivalent (fte) terms1 will be increased from 14 6202 to 15 000 per cohort.
-To tie in with the implementation of the New Academic Structure in the 2012/13 academic year, 30 000 FYFD places will be provided for the double cohorts: 15 000 for normative three-year programmes and another 15 000 for normative four-year programmes.
+- 5. UGC's recommendations on the distribution of indicative student number targets are set out at Annex A. The key student number targets are as follows - (a) The number of publicly-funded first-year first-degree (FYFD) places in full-time-equivalent (fte) term1 will be increased from 14 6202 to 15 000 per cohort.
+To cater for the implementation of the New Academic Structure in the 2012/13 academic year, 30 000 FYFD places will be provided for the double cohorts: 15 000 for normative three-year programmes and another 15 000 for normative four-year programmes. - (b) The number of publicly-funded senior year undergraduate places will be increased from the existing 3 974 to 8 000 per annum by phases, i.e. 2 487, 2 987 and 4 000 intakes in the 2012/13, 2013/14 and 2014/15 academic years respectively.
+The significant increase will facilitate the healthy and sustainable development of a multiple-entry and multiple-exit higher education system with greater and smoother inter-flow between the self-financing and publicly-funded sectors as well as between the sub-degree (SD) and degree sectors. - (c) The number of publicly-funded SD places in the UGC-funded sector will be broadly maintained at the 2011/12 level, subject to phasing out of programmes not meeting the established retention criteria 3 and that individual institutions decide to stop offering.

-/(b)

-1 Student number targets in this paper are presented in fte term unless otherwise specified.
+1 Student number targets in this brief are presented in fte term unless otherwise specified.

-2 The Executive Council (ExCo) originally approved that 14 500 FYFD places per annum should be provided in the 2009/10 to 2011/12 triennium.
+2 ExCo originally approved that 14 500 FYFD places per annum should be provided in the 2009/10 to 2011/12 triennium.
 Subsequently, ExCo approved in June 2009 provision of 120 additional FYFD places to the Hong Kong Institute of Education from the 2010/11 academic year onwards in support of its development into a multi-disciplinary institution, resulting in a total of 14 620 FYFD per annum.